krakjoe/stat/README.md

             "file":  "string",
             "line":  int
         },
+        "symbol": {
             "scope": "string",
             "function": "string"
         }
+    }

-*Note: The `scope` element will only be present for methods, and location only present for user code*
+*Note: Location will only be present for user code, symbol and location may be missing if they cannot be read (this is normal)*

 ### Internals